 I hope this post has been helpful!
 Overall the Historic District is relatively safe, it just has a few trouble spots.

-I’ve had plenty of positive experiences, too!
-(The majority of this website is filled with those experiences.)
+I’ve had plenty of positive experiences, too, and the majority of this website is filled with those experiences.

 Visiting Savannah Georgia